alexanderbi1984/MARLIN/transfer_learning_readme.md

             else:
                 new_weight = self.initial_weight - (self.initial_weight - self.final_weight) * progress

+        # Update both the module attribute and the hyperparameters to ensure consistent usage
         pl_module.stim_loss_weight = new_weight
+        pl_module.hparams.stim_loss_weight = new_weight
 ```

 This approach helps the model leverage the stimulus task more heavily in early training stages, then gradually focus more on the pain task as training progresses.
+The implementation ensures the weight is properly updated in both the module attribute and the hyperparameters, so it's correctly used in the loss calculation.